mrskhris/laravel-intertia-crud/README.md

 ## Usage

-1. Generate a new CRUD controller:
+1. Generate a new CRUD resource:

     ```bash
-    php artisan inertia:make-controller CommentController -m Comment
+    php artisan inertia:make-resource Modelname
     ```

-It'll create the controller and add a resource route in your `web.php` route.
+It'll create the controller, model and add a resource route in your `web.php` route.
 Please manually import the controller there.

 2. Generate React page CRUD components: